Financial Poise™ Announces “Evidence Rule Refresher," Ep. #2 of the "N

 - effective witness testimony.

 Each episode is delivered in Plain English understandable to business owners and executives without a background in these areas.
 Yet, it is proven to be valuable to seasoned professionals.
-Each episode in the series brings you into engaging, sometimes humorous, conversations.
+Each episode in the series brings you into engaging (and sometimes humorous) conversations.

 ABOUT FINANCIAL POISE™: